-Grant applications to fund the New Projects Program will be prepared jointly through the Bois de Sioux -Mustinka Watersheds CWMP Partnership to promote consistency in services across the plan area.
-During implementation, the Partnership will create a decision-making process for prioritizing what practices get funded, and how much funding practices will receive.
-Funding will be preferentially given to projects and practices identified within the Action Table, consistent with the priority issues and goals established in this plan.
+Grant applications to fund the New Projects Program may be prepared jointly through the Bois de Sioux -Mustinka Watersheds CWMP Partnership when mutually beneficial to promote consistency in services and maximize efficiency in implementation across the plan area.
+During implementation, the Partnership may create decision-making processes for prioritizing what practices get funded, and how much watershed-based implementation funding practices will receive.
+Funding received by the Bois de Sioux - Mustinka Watersheds CWMP Partnership will be preferentially given to projects and practices identified with the Action Table and any subsequent amendments, consistent with the priority issues and goals established in this plan.